software-mansion/react-native-gesture-handler/docs/handler-fling.md

 ---

 A discrete gesture handler that activates when the movement is sufficiently long and fast.
 Handler gets [ACTIVE](state#active) when movement is sufficiently long and it did not take too much time.
 When handler gets activated it will turn into [END](state#end) state when finger is released.
 The handler will fail to recognize if the finger is lifted before being activated.
 The handler is implemented using [UISwipeGestureRecognizer](https://developer.apple.com/documentation/uikit/uiswipegesturerecognizer) on iOS and from scratch on Android.

+## Parameters

-See [set of parameters inherited from base handler class](handler-common).
+See [set of parameters inherited from base handler class](handler-common.md#parameters).
 Below is a list of parameters specific to `FlingGestureHandler` component:

 ### `direction`